wingedcatgirl/MintysSillyMod/README.md

 ## Minty's Silly Little Mod

 A silly little mod that adds some silly little jokers.
+[Spectrum Framework](https://github.com/wingedcatgirl/SpectrumFramework) is recommended, but not strictly required.

 Current features:
 - A funny suit